Skip to content

 Search-UnifiedAuditLog-operations-performed-by.ps1 is the actor-focused script.
 It answers, “What did this mailbox identity do?”

 The important line is the Search-UnifiedAuditLog call with -UserIds $Mailbox.
+This version accepts the mailbox identity as a required positional parameter and uses a filesystem-safe mailbox name for the export file.
 After the events are parsed, the script filters out FileAccessed and MailItemsAccessed so the CSV focuses on less noisy operations.
 You can add or remove operations in $ExcludedOperations if your investigation needs a different level of detail.

 Import-Module ExchangeOnlineManagement -ErrorAction Stop